 e) shall store the users information contained in the <VAL-user-id> elements of <identities-list> element.
 If the VAL users whose location information is requested as present in <identities-list> element is not fully acceptable to the SLM-S, the SLM-S may change the VAL users to a subset and store the identities of the new VAL users;

-f

 f) shall generate an HTTP 200 (OK) response according to IETF RFC 2616 [7].
 In the HTTP 200 (OK) message, the SLM-S: